idchoppers/configs/README.md

     - Includes some small changes, line numbers, tabspaces, and syntax colors.

 2. .bashrc - my bashrc
-    - Only includes a PS1 change for now.
+    - Changes PS1 and runs pfetch cause why not, it looks cool

 3. issue - /etc/issue file, shows when login prompt is called
     - Has some cool ascii art